• Header Acadia-National-Park-Thunder-Hole

 Surry, ME

-207-667-1955 – This is where you go to do sunset photography and enjoy your incredibly fresh lobster dinner.
+207-667-1955—This is where you go to do sunset photography and enjoy your incredibly fresh lobster dinner.
 Don’t go here and not have lobster.
-I actually got up during dinner and did some sunset photography and came back.
+I got up during dinner, did some sunset photography, and returned.
 I was out on the deck.
 No one seemed to care.
-I could have shot it from my seat but of course, I needed just the right angle.
-There were a dock and a man fishing below to get in my sunset shot.
+I could have shot it from my seat, but of course, I needed just the right angle.
+There was a dock and a man fishing below to get in my sunset shot.

 Add your Restaurant here!